Lite-BD: A Lightweight Black-box Backdoor Defense via Reviving Multi-Stage Image Transformations: Methodology

 The normalized frequency spectrum is partitioned into $n$ uniformly spaced concentric bands, where each band $B_i$ is defined by the range $[f_{\text{low}}^i, f_{\text{high}}^i]$.
 For each band, we apply a band-stop filter mask $M_i$ as defined in Equation \ref{eq:filter_mask}.
 The filtered frequency representation is obtained through element-wise multiplication (Hadamard product) in Equation \ref{eq:band_filter}, and the filtered image is reconstructed using the Inverse Fourier Transform in Equation \ref{eq:freq_reverse}, where $\mathcal{R}\{\cdot\}$ extracts the real component:

 This process generates $n$ filtered candidates $\{\tilde{\mathbf{x}}_p^{\prime 1}, \dots, \tilde{\mathbf{x}}_p^{\prime n}\}$ from a single image $\mathbf{x}'_p$.
 We pass each candidate through the model to detect restored labels, indicating the trigger's frequency band.
 If multiple bands disrupt the trigger, we prioritize higher frequencies to preserve semantic integrity.
 The optimal candidate then undergoes bilateral filtering or unsharp masking to restore edge sharpness.
 If both stages fail to correct the label flip, the sample is considered clean, and the original image is returned.
-Algorithm \ref{alg:purification} detailts our prposed defense framework.